Doch88/doch88.github.io/_posts/2025-09-15-basics-of-image-forensics-1.md

 That's KYC in a nutshell, and as you may understand, we don't want to let fraudsters in.

 If you ever played [Papers, Please](https://en.wikipedia.org/wiki/Papers,_Please) you can imagine that sometimes it's not super easy. <br>
-Our analysts have to deal with all kinds of different people